zynksoftware/Zynk-Workflow/docs/_documentation/Key-Concepts-Section/Zynk-Objects.md

 ## Options
 ### Use Razor Engine
 The "Use Razor Engine" option pre-processes the field value through the built-in razor engine allowing you to dynamically create values at run time.
 An example of this would be where you need to create a filename on the fly at runtime based on the output of a variable.
 An example of this would be where you are processing a list of orders in a database and need to generate a collection of files based on the order number.
 For example adding `@(Context.Current["OrderId"]).xml` would result in the system creating a file named 100234.xml.
-Razor supports the use of [Environment Variables](environment-variables).
+Razor supports the use of [environment variables](http://en.wikipedia.org/wiki/Environment_variable#System_path_variables).
 For instance, you can use %AppData% to return the path of the AppData folder on your computer.

 ### Read Contents of File
 The "Read Contents of File" option will read a file name or data from a URI location e.g. Website, FTP File and use that data as the value.
 You can also use the Razor Engine to perform any additional modifications to the data.